I hot compost and vermicompost (worms) to support gardening in my backyard. I have started growing hops (in Florida) to brew beer.

 What Can I Compost?

-You can compost almost anything of plant origin, even worn-out cotton clothes (though they take a bit longer and should be cut up).
 I regularly put banana peels, romaine stems, and tomato tops into mine.
 Grass clippings make up the majority of my compost thought.
-Leaves and sticks don't do as well right off, and could be aged for two summers to compost better.
+Leaves and sticks don't do as well right away; they should be aged for two summers to compost better.

 - Fats and proteins.